Force (2011 film): Plot

 Assistant Commissioner of Police Officer Yashvardhan "Yash" Singh is a responsible and stone-hearted officer in the NCB.
 He has no family or loved ones and has been alone in life.
 Yash meets Maya, an independent woman.
 Though the two get off to a rocky start, Maya warms up to him after she finds out about his profession.
 When Maya meets with an accident, Yash rushes her to the hospital and the two bond and start to meet regularly.
 Maya confesses her love to Yash, but Yash refuses, telling her that he does not want her to become his weakness in his professional life.

 However, Swati, the wife of Yash's co-worker and friend Inspector Atul Kalsekar, convinces Yash that he is in love with Maya as well.
 Yash decides to accept her love.
 In the case being investigated by the unit, Yash, along with DSP Mahesh Pandey, who is transferred on special duty from the New Delhi Income Tax Department, and Inspector Kamlesh Sawant, kill Vijay Reddy, a drug baron.
 Yash, Mahesh, Kamlesh and Atul are suspended for killing Reddy instead of arresting him.
 Vishnu Reddy, Reddy's heartless and aggressive brother, vows to avenge his brother's death by killing all the officers.

-Yash and the other officers prepare themselves for Vishnu, but Vishnu and his henchmen successfully break into Mahesh's home and brutally murder him and his wife Rachana.
+Yash and the other officers prepare themselves for Vishnu, but Vishnu and his henchmen successfully break into Mahesh's home and brutally murder him and rape & murder his wife Rachana.
 The event affects Yash and the other officers, but Yash and Maya's marriage takes place.
 Vishnu attacks each of the officers' weaknesses, where he kidnaps Swati and forces Atul to reveal Yash's whereabouts.
 Yash and Maya spend time with each other until Vishnu arrives and shoots Yash, leaving him for dead while kidnapping Maya.
 Yash barely survives and is admitted to the hospital.
 Vishnu instructs Atul to kill Yash in return for Swati's release.

 However, Atul cannot bring himself to kill Yash and instead joins forces with Yash to save Swati and Maya.
 When Yash and Atul find Swati dead, Atul kills himself, while Yash and Kamlesh face Vishnu in a final confrontation.
 Vishnu shoots Maya and she dies in Yash's arms.
 Enraged, Yash brutally finishes off Vishnu, exacting his vengeance.
 In the aftermath, Yash returns to his professional life, while remembering his moments with Maya with Kamlesh who's on the phone with him, surviving the attack from Vishnu.